mgrover1/mscar-python-workshop-2022/README.md

 ### Running on Your Own Computer
 If you are interested in running this material locally on your computer, you will need to follow this workflow:

-(Replace "cookbook-example" with the title of your cookbooks)

 1. Clone the `https://github.com/mgrover1/mscar-python-workshop-2022` repository:

    ```bash